Tonycdd/jupyter-notebook-repo/README.md

 ## Contents

- `VectorInitialise.ipynb` - this contains a graph and a simple way to initialise vectors in Jupyter notebooks
+ `Vectors` - this contains a graph and a simple way to initialise vectors in Jupyter notebooks

- `SomeVectorOperationsAndGraphics.ipynb` - this file contains the base operations with vectors and different graphs - sum, difference of two vectors, scalar multiplication, dot product and etc.
+ `Matrices` - this file contains the base operations with matrices - sum of elements, diagonal, trace function, dot product, interverse matrice, transpose, function matmul, flatten matrices and etc.

 ## How to Use